 - BetMGM Sportsbook

 The takeaway: Michigan residents just need to be patient.
 Soon, the state will be a hotbed for sports betting and online casino gaming, which experts anticipate will bring in hefty amounts of tax revenue for the state.
-It’s also safe to assume residents will have upwards of 15 different options for mobile sports betting so start doing your homework.
+It’s also safe to assume residents will have upward of 15 different options for mobile sports betting, so start doing your homework.